 Email Service Providers (ESPs)

-If you’re going to go into business online, you need to build an email list.
-If you want more information, you can read this.
+If you’re going to launch you need to build an email list.
+If you want more information about why that is, you can read this.
 Your email list is how you communicate with your ideal customers.
 There are many options for email service providers: Aweber, Get Response, Mail Chimp, Constant Contact, Drip or Active Campaign to name a few.
-In fact, I compare the most popular here.

-If you plan to build a successful online business, there are things you need to be able to do down the line: segmenting lists, tagging customers, automating responses and sending out newsletters.
+If you plan to build a successful online business, there are things you will want to do down the line: segmenting lists, tagging customers, automating responses and sending out newsletters.
 For that reason, I do NOT recommend MailChimp or Constant Contact.
 While they are terrific programs, they don’t offer the list flexibility to grow your business down the line.

 You don’t need to immediately go with a paid option.
 Many of the ESPS have free trials to see if the platform feels comfortable to you.
 Sign up for a few and decide which one you like.
 The beautiful thing about email service provides is that the price increases only as your list size increases, so they start out very affordable.

-Canva: I am not a graphic designer.
-In fact, I hate anything to do with design but I love Canva.
+Canva: Of course you’ll want your marketing materials to look pretty.
+I am not a graphic designer, but I love Canva.
 Canva is a drag and drop design platform that allows you to create everything from graphic posts for social media to Facebook ads and invitations.
 The free option is all I’ve ever needed.

+You don’t need an expensive website to start your business or as part of your launch tech stack of services.
 Use a landing page instead.
-All you need to start your online presence is your domain.
-You have to buy it, and host it using BlueHost or GoDaddy or a similar service, but you don’t have to start out with a big fancy site.
+All you need to start your online presence is a domain.
+You have to buy it, and host it using SiteGround or Bluehost or a similar service, but you don’t have to start out with a big fancy site.
 Set up a landing page and use it on your site as the home page.
-You can start collecting emails even before your site is built.
+Start collecting emails before your site is built.

 Video Hosting, Creating and Shooting

-The popularity of video cannot be denied and it is only going to grow.
-Many people love video because it is faster and easier than writing and editing weekly blog posts.
+The popularity of video in launches cannot be denied and it is only going to grow.
+Many people love video because they feel like it allows them to connect more with their audiences and it can be faster and easier than writing and editing sales emails or blog posts.
 The perceived costs of setting up a fancy place to shoot video, however, scare many people away.

 I’ll talk about the specifics of shooting video in a later post, but here’s what you need to know.
 It doesn’t have to be expensive.
-Videos can be shot on iPhones or, in many cases, on a digital SLR camera you already own.
-If you don’t have an iPhone yourself, I bet someone you know does.
-Batch your video shoots together and spend an hour or two with a friend and her phone and get all of your video recorded in an afternoon.
+You can shoot videos on phones or on a digital SLR camera you already own.
+Batch video shoots together.
+Spend an hour or two with a friend and a phone to get all of your video recorded in an afternoon.

 Editing video doesn’t have to be expensive, either.
 If you are not techie and don’t feel the need to learn a new skill, you can find many inexpensive video editors on Fiverr.com.
 Just make sure to check their reviews and turn-around time to make sure you aren’t waiting weeks for your project to be completed.
 If you’re the DIY type, Lightworks is a free video editing option.

-If you’re worried about how you’ll look on camera, plan to shoot your video the next time you get your hair cut.
-You could even head to your local makeup counter for a mini-makeover if you’re worried about your makeup!
+If you worry about how you’ll look on camera, plan to shoot your video the next time you get your hair cut.
+You can even head to your local makeup counter for a mini-makeover if you’re worried about your makeup!

-Zoom: Until recently, if you wanted to host a webinar, there weren’t many options available.
-You could use a platform based on Google Hangouts (which I hate using) or you could use GoToWebinar, which is very expensive.
-There weren’t many other options.
+Zoom: More and more often, people are using webinars in their launches.
+Until recently, if you wanted to host a webinar, there weren’t many inexpensive and reliable options available.
 Enter Zoom.
 Zoom is simple, works great and has both a free and very inexpensive first level option.
 The great thing about Zoom is that it allows you to hop on a call quickly to answer a question or hold a meeting – perfect for when you’re hosting webinars that won’t bring in money but are adding value to your service.

 Sometimes, what you really want is not to have to do the work yourself.
 Rest assured, there are some lower cost options for hiring help as well.